aishwaryabajaj-54/Basic-js-code-operations/README.md

-Solution 1: Count the prime numbers
+Solution 1: Count the prime numbers <br />
-Solution 2: Add unique name to all files
+Solution 2: Add unique name to all files <br />